 Publicize your waste prevention efforts.
-In brochures and advertisements that you print, discretely display a small paragraph somewhere that tactfully boasts of your office waste prevention practices.
+Online, in brochures and advertisements, discretely display a small paragraph somewhere that tactfully boasts of your office waste prevention practices.
 Many of your clients will be favorably impressed; probably none will find it distasteful.
 A good example is the best motivator, and you might help persuade other businesses to practice waste prevention.

 - Fact Sheets to Get You Going--CalRecycle can provide free fact sheets that might be of use to you and to others whom you might need to convince to participate in your waste prevention and recycling program.
-Contact firstname.lastname@example.org for assistance, or view and download the material yourself.
-For starters, take a look at these two lists of publications, Business Waste Reduction, and Business Assistance, or go to the CalRecycle publications search page and do key word searches on terms such as, paper, office, waste prevention, waste reduction, landscape, compost, food, restaurant.
+Contact email@example.com for assistance, or view and download the material yourself.
+Go to the CalRecycle publications search page and do key word searches on terms such as, paper, office, waste prevention, waste reduction, landscape, compost, food, restaurant.

 - Posters and Signs--CalRecycle has free signs and posters to help you direct recyclable and reusable items in your office, and to promote you waste reduction and recycling efforts.

 - Business Waste Reduction--A quick resource reference for businesses including office paper reduction ideas, fact sheets, and the waste reduction posters, links to grants and loans, and more.